VarozXYZ/how-to-do-list/PROJECT_STATUS.md

 1. ✅ Frontend and backend are fully connected and functional
 2. ✅ Authentication works (register, login, logout, protected routes)
 3. ✅ Cards and tags are persisted to `server/data.json`
+4. ✅ Dark mode fully functional with CSS variables and localStorage
+5. ✅ Settings page connected (username, bio persist)
-4. The AI "Mejorar con IA" button currently only logs to console - needs DeepSeek integration
+6. The AI "IA" button currently only logs to console - needs DeepSeek integration
-5. The Settings page has toggles that don't persist - need backend/localStorage implementation
-6. The `.env` file must be in the `server/` folder (not project root) for JWT to work
+7. The `.env` file must be in the `server/` folder (not project root) for JWT to work
-7. User data is isolated - each user only sees their own cards and custom tags
+8. User data is isolated - each user only sees their own cards and custom tags
-8. Default tags are shared across all users (defined in `server/config/db.js`)
+9. Default tags are shared across all users (defined in `server/config/db.js`)